Enabling clinical use of foundation models for computational pathology

 \subsection{Method overview}

-The proposed method is a modification to the standard attention-based multiple instance learning\autocite{ilse2018attention} trained on top of tile features extracted from foundation models for computational pathology.\autocite{bommasani2021opportunities} The method intends to improve the resulting model in terms of robustness to technical variation such as differences in laboratory procedures and imaging scanners.
+The proposed method is a modification to the standard attention-based multiple instance learning\autocite{ilse2018attention} trained on top of tile features extracted from foundation models for computational pathology.\autocite{bommasani2021opportunities} The method intends to improve the resulting model in terms of robustness to technical variation such as differences in laboratory procedures and scanning equipment.

 We introduce two additional losses, in addition to the standard classification loss.
-Both losses compare outputs at different points in the model.
-The comparison is done across the same physical area of a slide scanned on two different scanners, and try to minimize the difference in output across the two scanners.
-To be able to compare the same physical area across two scans, scans were tiled with corresponding tiles including the same physical area for each scan of the same slide.
+Each loss compares outputs at different points in the network (\cref{fig:method}).
+The comparison is done on the same physical area of a slide scanned with two different scanners and aims to minimise difference in output between the two WSIs.
+To enable this comparison, each pair of WSIs from the same slide was tiled such that the corresponding tiles represented the same physical area.